wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 Sometime I get better than maybe, I get "That's a great idea, but how will you make money?"

 So instead of asking, we decided to find out for ourselves.
 But more on that later.
 First, let's go back to the beginning.

+# The Beginning, Sort of

-> I'm doing a (free) operating system (just a hobby, won't be big and professional ...
+> I'm doing a (free) operating system (just a hobby, won't be big and professional) ...

 Linus Torvalds said this when he released the Linux source code to "the wild".
 At the time that meant posting it on a Usenet newsgroup, today he'd probably upload it to Github.